PRESS MATERIALS

 Seven solo works traversing Bach, Jaco Pastorius, bebop, slap fusion, and contemporary progressive styles.

-Techniques showcased include fretless articulation, fingerstyle, slap, chordal textures, plectrum work, and extended-range (7-string) performance.
+Techniques showcased include fretless articulation, fingerstyle, slap technique, chordal textures, plectrum work, and extended-range seven-string performance.

 Award: FNCM — National College of Music, UK